jamescherti/stripspace.el/README.md

          (text-mode . stripspace-local-mode)
          (conf-mode . stripspace-local-mode))
   :custom
-  ;; nil to always delete trailing whitespace.
+  ;; `stripspace-only-if-initially-clean' option:
-  ;; Non-nil to only delete whitespace when the buffer is clean initially.
+  ;; - nil to always delete trailing whitespace.
-  ;;
+  ;; - Non-nil to only delete whitespace when the buffer is clean initially.
   ;; (The initial cleanliness check is performed when `stripspace-local-mode' ;; is enabled.)
   (stripspace-only-if-initially-clean nil)